Malaysia Airlines: Corporate logo

 In 2012, the corporate logo of red and blue wau bulan was refreshed.
 The new wau bulan faces right, as it did in the original 1971 logo, and its tails have been extended.
 Initially, the airline settled for an all blue wau bulan but it has since reverted it to its red and blue form.
 The wordmark has also been modernised with a new typeface and the word "airlines" is now presented in lowercase.
 That same year, the airline also unveiled a new and exclusive livery for its Airbus A380 fleet to highlight the flagship carrier of the airline.
 It features an all-blue wau bulan on the tail and strip of blue ribbon on the fuselage and engines, the airline's name is entirely in blue as well.
 Also in the same year a special retro livery scheme was painted on one B737-800 9M-MXA.
 The aircraft sports a rendition of the 1970s Malaysia Airlines System paint scheme to commemorate the airlines 40 year anniversary.
 A Boeing 747-400 was also painted in the same retro scheme in 2016.

-In 2017, the airline introduced a special paint scheme 'Negaraku' on one Boeing 737.
+In 2017, the airline introduced its 'Negaraku' livery on one Boeing 737.
 Initially a special paint scheme on few selected aircraft, it is now in the process of being integrated as the standard livery across the entire fleet.
 This livery has the Malaysian flag painted across the aft section of the aircraft's fuselage and symbolizes Malaysia's rich heritage culture and also modifies the corporate wau bulan logo on the tail section of the aircraft.

-In 2023, an updated rendition of the standard Negaraku livery was unveiled on the upcoming Airbus A330-900 by Airbus.
+In 2023, an updated rendition of the Negaraku livery was unveiled on the upcoming Airbus A330-900 by Airbus.
 The same updated paint scheme is also incorporated on the Boeing 737 MAX 8 fleet.
 The updated paint has the songket motif embedded on the wau bulan logo showcasing vibrant colors from Malaysia's traditional textiles.
 The airline also revised the corporate name font type appearance along with adjusting the wau bulan's angle.